TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

   * Using the above to visually show available uibuilder fns with inputs and outputs.

 * Add optional TELEMETRY output (maybe linked to the log functions) - add mqtt endpoint to uibuilder settings.js (or maybe websocket?)

+* Extend optional attributes on the uibuilder script tag to override start options.
+Would reduce the need for custom `uibuilder.start(...)` when serving from odd web servers.

 ### Thoughts on JavaScript tabular data manipulation and visualisation